Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 South Carolina Retirement System

-General Assembly Retirement System: No retirement system in South Carolina calls for a larger percentage contribution of your pay than GARS, which requires 11%.
+General Assembly Retirement System – No retirement system offered by South Carolina calls for a larger percentage of your pay to be contributed than GARS, which requires 11%.
 The system comes with standard disability and in-service death benefits, as well as a formula-based monthly distribution calculation.

-South Carolina National Guard Plan: This unique plan is not meant to carry you through to retirement, but rather to augment the existing plan you receive from the federal government.
-The monthly benefit you’ll receive will range anywhere from $50 to $100.
+South Carolina National Guard Plan – This unique plan is not meant to carry you through to retirement, but rather to augment the existing plan you receive from the federal government.
+The benefit you’re entitled to will range anywhere from $50 to $100.

 Retirement Taxes in South Carolina